Docs

 Migrate Database

-npx better-auth migrate
+npx @better-auth/cli migrate

 Client Configuration

 Once we're done with the server, we need to add the plugin to the client.
 To do this, you need to import the plugin and pass it to the plugins option of the auth client.
-For example, to add two facor authentication, you can use the following code:
+For example, to add two factor authentication, you can use the following code:

 client.ts